Go to exercises and answers

 In one famous case, a Bank accidentally deposited $50 million in a private bank account.
 The Bank discovered its error after one week and took the money bank.
 However, the Bank failed to recover the $58,000 interest the account owner earned.
 Wouldn't it be nice!

-Essentially, the Bank Reconciliation statement tests the difference between the Bank Balance on your bank statement and the Bank Balance in your Accounting Systems.
+Essentially, the Bank Reconciliation statement tests the difference between the Bank Balance on your Bank Statement and the Bank Balance in your Accounting Systems.
 There will almost always be a difference.

 What does a Bank Reconciliation Statement look like?